 Diabetes can have a profound effect on your vision.

-The first sign that diabetes may be affecting your eyes is that you may find your vision fluctuates from day to day.
+The first sign that this may be affecting your eyes is that you may find your vision fluctuates from day to day.
 This can be an early sign that your diabetes is less well controlled.

 The most profound damage that diabetes can inflict on the eye is when there is a leakage of fluid in the retina at the back of the eye.
 This condition is called diabetic retinopathy.
-At Vision Excellence, our optometrist will carefully check the retina of your eyes in our Castle Hill practice on a yearly basis for any sign of diabetic retinopathy.
+At Vision Excellence, our optometrist will carefully check the retina of your eyes in our Norwest practice on a yearly basis for any sign of diabetic retinopathy.